-I wanted to try my hand at writing a series of blog posts on “Leading Innovative viagra online Change.”
-As I am looking at writing a order generic viagra book on the same topic, I thought I would put some ideas out there and hopefully learn from others on these topics.
+I wanted to try my hand at writing a series of blog posts on “Leading Innovative Change.”
+As I am looking at writing a book on the same topic, I thought I would put some ideas out there and hopefully learn from others on these topics.
 I also want to give these ideas away for free.
 These posts are for anyone in education, but are mostly focused on school administrators.
 In all of these, the idea that administrators openly model their learning will only accelerate a culture of innovation and risk-taking.
 You can read the previous post here.

 A New Staff Experience

 “The only source of knowledge is experience.” — Albert Einstein

 Staff meetings were something that I dreaded in my beginning years as a teacher.
 We would often spend the majority of our time together discussing rules and policies, and would debate, on end, things that are seemingly significant.
 Hours have been spent in schools talking about whether kids should wear hats or not in school.
 Really?